 fuzzy yarn was very hard to work with, so I added blue and purple

-I had to figure out how to do this on my own.
+slippers on 2021-08-31 2115 I had to figure out how to do this on my own.
 I had looked at several patterns for slippers, and even started one that started in a circle around the toes, but I have a wide foot and it was not looking like it would work out for me.

 I decided to make the soles out of the sturdier yarn.
 I thought I could go across the top and turn back the opposite way, but I decided I wanted the color to go in a circle.
 So I made it a bit more difficult to attach the circle to the sole.